silevitch/GuardBear/README.md

 # How GuardBear Works

-As a reverse proxy, GuardBear will take traffic destined for a 3rd party and do the following:
+GuardBear is a reverse proxy that will take traffic destined for a 3rd party and do the following:

 * Only send cookies meant for that 3rd party
 * Mask identifying information (gdpr, ccpa, etc) - Currently, client ip address and referring url